Identifying causal effects with subjective ordinal outcomes: Abstract

 \section{Abstract}

-Survey questions often elicit responses on ordered scales for which the definitions of the categories are subjective, possibly varying by individual.
-This paper clarifies what is learned when these subjective reports are used as an outcome in regression-based causal inference.
-When a continuous treatment variable is statistically independent of both i) potential outcomes; and ii) heterogeneity in reporting styles, a nonparametric regression of integer category numbers on that variable uncovers a positively-weighted linear combination of causal responses among individuals who are on the margin between adjacent response categories.
-Though the weights do not integrate to one, the \textit{ratio} of local regression derivatives with respect to two such explanatory variables identifies the relative magnitudes of convex averages of their effects.
-When results are extended to discrete treatment variables, different weighting schemes apply to different regressors, making comparisons of magnitude less informative.
-I obtain a partial identification result for comparing the effects of a discrete treatment variable to those of another treatment variable when there are many categories and individual reporting functions are linear.
-I also provide results for identification using instrumental variables.
+Survey questions often ask respondents to select from ordered scales where the meanings of the categories are subjective, leaving each individual free to apply their own definitions in answering.
+This paper studies the use of these responses as an outcome variable in causal inference, accounting for variation in interpretation of the categories across individuals.
+I find that when a continuous treatment variable is statistically independent of both i) potential outcomes; and ii) heterogeneity in reporting styles, a nonparametric regression of response category number on that treatment variable recovers a quantity proportional to an average causal effect among individuals who are on the margin between successive response categories.
+The magnitude of a given regression coefficient is not meaningful on its own, but the \textit{ratio} of local regression derivatives with respect to two such treatment variables identifies the relative magnitudes of convex averages of their effects.
+These results can be seen as limiting cases of analogous results for binary treatment variables, though comparisons of magnitude involving discrete treatments are not as readily interpretable outside of the limit.
+I obtain a partial identification result for comparisons involving discrete treatments under further assumptions.
+An empirical application illustrates the results by revisiting the effects of income comparisons on subjective well-being, without assuming cardinality or interpersonal comparability of responses.